BAMresearch/ctsimu-artist-module/docs/scenevector.md

 # ::ctsimu::scenevector
 A scene vector is a 3D vector that knows the type of its reference coordinate sytem, given as world, local or sample.
 It provides functions to convert between coordinate systems and it can handle drifts.
-Therefore, all three components of a scene vector are of type `::ctsimu::parameter.`
+Therefore, all three components of a scene vector are stored as [`::ctsimu::parameter`](parameter.md) objects.

 Useful for vectors that can change due to drifts, such as rotation axis and pivot point of a deviation, or, in general, the coordinate system vectors.